 - Inform the student of all regulations governing the degree sought.
-This does not absolve the student from responsibility for being informed about these regulations. - Meet immediately after appointment to review the student's qualifications and discuss and approve a program of study. - Meet to discuss and approve the proposed dissertation project and the plans for carrying it out. - Give the student a yearly evaluation letter in addition to S/U grades earned for research faculty.
+This does not absolve the student from responsibility for being informed about these regulations. - Meet immediately after appointment to review the student's qualifications and discuss and approve a program of study. - Meet to discuss and approve the proposed dissertation project and the plans for carrying it out. - Give the student a yearly evaluation letter in addition to S/U grades earned for research courses 7979 and 7980.
+The chair writes this letter after consulting with the supervisory committee.

+graduate faculty.
 The Dean of the Graduate School is an additional ex officio member of all Ph.D. committees.
 The supervisory committee is formally nominated by the department chair, approved by the Dean of the College of Liberal Arts and Sciences, and appointed by the Dean of the Graduate School.
 Membership on supervisory committees may be altered through the mutual agreement of a faculty member and the student.
 Changes can be made in the final term only by petition to the Graduate School.